 Vespa-Watch

-Vespa-Watch is the Flemish hotline for nests of Asian hornets.
+Vespa-Watch is the Flemish hotline for reporting nests and individuals of Asian hornets.

 Your reports are useful for the monitoring and research of the species in Flanders.
+Depending on the location, nests are eradicated for free after reporting.
 Reports of individual hornets are useful to locate nests.

 Why are Asian hornets harmful?